tdandino1005/Notetaker-TD/README.md

   ### Local Setup

 - Make sure `Node.js` is installed in your machine.
 If `Node.js` is not installed on your machine, [click here](https://nodejs.org/en/) to download the application.
 - The `package.json` file included in this Note Taker repo already lists all Node modules, NPM packages, and other dependencies that are required to successfully run this application.
-Please make sure to run the `npm install` command within the _terminal, while in_ the root directory to install all required modules/packages.
+Please make sure to run the `npm install` & `npm i express` command within the _terminal, while in_ the root directory to install all required modules/packages.
 Then run `node server.js` to start the server, and simply navigate to this url `http://localhost:3002/` within you browser's url tab.

   ## Questions